soralis0912/magisk-module-canong-jp-felica/README.md

-#### Felica Enabler for Renoir
+#### Felica enabler for canong

-Felica enable patch for A001XM users.
+Felica enable patch for A001XM users

 #### NOTICE

-do not add  any Felica apps into Deny List
+* Do not add  any Felica apps into Deny List

-in canong global official rom need flash japanese md1img.img
+* In canong global official rom need flash japanese md1img.img

+* This Module is support only NqNFC based rom only